c00/log/readme.md

 # log

 This is a very experimental logging 'framework'.
-Adapted from musings of earlier projects, it's currently really only used to log some stuff and show it on screen.
+It currently can log to screen / stdError and SQL.

 Documentation is lacking, so unless you're interested in seeing how I code, this is probably not for you.